waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### structure.structure_role_granted

-A notification of a granted role
+A notification sent out when a role is granted.
+The recipient is the user who received the role.

 #### Templates